seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 but something given to lie; as a woman should not
 do, but in the way of honesty: how she died of the
 biting of it, what pain she felt: truly, she makes
-a very good report o’ the worm; but he that will
+a very good report o' the worm; but he that will
 believe all that they say, shall never be saved by
 half that they do: but this is most fallible, the
-worm’s an odd worm.
+worm's an odd worm.

 **CLEOPATRA**
 Get thee hence; farewell.